erizov/Professor/semester_1/lecture_11_dynamic_programming/knapsack/README.md

 ## Real-World Applications

-- **Enterprise Applications**: Knapsack is widely used in production systems
+- **Enterprise Applications**: Knapsackappliedused in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Capability Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Knapsack is the best solution for all problems" ✓ **CORRECT**: Knapsack has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Knapsack is the best solution for all problems" ✓ **CORRECT**: Knapsack has specemployc use cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Knapsack is too complex to understand"
 ✓ **CORRECT**: Knapsack can be understood by breaking it down into smaller steps